UW-Macrostrat/CriticalMAAS/milestone-reports/phase-1-research-plan/phase-1-research-plan.md

 Our plan is to produce key HITL interfaces, especially to support TA1 and TA2.

 We will also account integrate with feedback interfaces produced by Jataware and MTRI.
-In particular, Jataware's map-projection system will be a critical precursor to our map ingestion system, and MTRIs QGIS plugin will be a key interface through which TA3 manipulates our vector-tile geologic mapping outputs.
+In particular, Jataware's map-projection system will be required to add projection information to TA1 outputs prior to ingestion into Macrostrat's systems.
+Likewise, MTRIs QGIS plugin will be a key interface through which TA3 manipulates our vector-tile geologic mapping outputs into binary and probability-based prospectivity rasters.

 ### Map feedback interfaces